eerkela/bertrand/docs/source/content/motivation.rst

 Python integers can.
 Similarly, they are unable to hold missing values, which are often encountered in real-world data.
 Nevertheless, as long as one is aware of these limitations going in, the benefits can be significant, and so it is done regardless.

 This, however, presents an entirely new problem: one of translation.
-Given the fact that there is no direct C equivalent for the built-in Python integer type, how can we be sure that our inputs will fit within the limits of our statically-typed containers?
-Furthermore, what if there is no direct analogue at all in the target language (as might be the case with datetimes, for example)?
+Given the fact that there is no direct C equivalent for the built-in Python integer type, how can we be sure that our dynamic inputs will fit within the limits of our statically-typed containers?
+In fact, how can we be certain that we're dealing with integers at all?
+What if our data is given as datetimes, for which there is no direct C analogue?
+Dynamic typing forces us to answer these questions at **runtime.**  We cannot rely on a static compiler to keep things consistent for us.
+If we want to be certain, then we must insert manual checks to guarantee that the translation occurs without error.

-If we were working with scalar values, we could insert one or more explicit ``isinstance()`` and/or range checks to work it out manually, but this adds overhead and counteracts the performance benefits we can expect to achieve.
+If we were working with scalar values, we could do this by inserting one or more ``isinstance()`` and/or range checks, but this adds overhead and counteracts the performance benefits we can expect to achieve.
 It also fails to address the case where our data has no analogue, for which we'd need to implement our own custom encoding/decoding logic.
-Additionally, if our data is vectorized, we'd need to repeat the check at every index, which might be slow and inefficient, particularly in Python.
+Additionally, if our data is vectorized, then we'd need to repeat the check at every index, which might be slow and inefficient, particularly in Python.
 Of course we could just move forward and hope we don't encounter any problems, but what if we do?
 What if our assumptions are wrong, or what if we don't know ahead of time what data we will encounter?